Pruned-ADAPT-VQE: compacting molecular ans\"atze by removing irrelevant operators: Spotting superfluous operators

+Numerical optimization of the ansatz parameters is carried out using the Broyden–-Fletcher–-Goldfarb–-Shanno algorithm.\cite{BFGS} Simulations are conducted with an in-house Python implementation of ADAPT-VQE, openly available on GitHub,\cite{VQEmulti} utilizing the NumPy,\cite{numpy} SciPy,\cite{2020SciPy} and OpenFermion\cite{mcclean2019openfermion} packages.
+All simulations in this study were performed under idealized conditions, neglecting both sampling and hardware-induced noise.

+We define three convergence criteria for our simulations: \begin{enumerate} \item The optimized coefficient of the most recently added operator becomes zero. \item The energy improvement is non-positive. \item A zero-valued coefficient is added or the last operator is removed, which effectively returns the ansatz to its previous form, causing the same operator to be selected and subsequently discarded. \end{enumerate} The simulation is considered converged when any of these criteria are met for ADAPT-VQE, or when only criteria 1 and 3 are met for Pruned-ADAPT-VQE.

 Figure~\ref{fig:comparison_h4}a illustrates the evolution of the energy error in ADAPT-VQE relative to full configuration interaction (FCI) as a function of the number of operators in the ansatz.
-The distribution of absolute amplitudes at \(N=69\) (Figure~\ref{fig:comparison_h4}b) reveals the presence of several operators with nearly zero amplitudes.
-Notably, contiguous operators with negligible amplitudes correspond to flat regions in the energy profile, indicating that, despite being selected based on the gradient criterion, these operators do not meaningfully contribute to energy optimization.
+The distribution of the absolute value of the ansatz parameters at $N=69$ (Figure~\ref{fig:comparison_h4}b) reveals the presence of several operators with nearly zero-valued parameters.
+Notably, contiguous operators with negligible parameter values correspond to flat regions in the energy profile, indicating that, despite being selected based on the gradient criterion, these operators do not meaningfully contribute to energy optimization.
+Consistently, in Section~\ref{sec:energy_diff_SI} we provide additional data showing the correlation between the magnitude of a parameter and the contribution of the associated operator to the energy.

+Figure~\ref{fig:comparison_h4}c shows the gradient norm as a function of the iteration number, revealing the presence of gradient troughs\cite{Grimsley:adapt:2023} corresponding to the flat regions in the evolution of energy errors (Figure~\ref{fig:comparison_h4}a).
+As expected, the gradient norm increases concurrently with the parameter values, while the energy error decreases.

+In Section~\ref{sec:energy_diff_SI} we present additional data that demonstrates the correlation between the parameter value and the contribution of the associated operator to the energy.

-A detailed analysis of the occurrence of operators with $\theta\approx0$ in the ADAPT-VQE ansatz reveals three underlying mechanisms: (i) poor or incorrect operator selection, (ii) operator reordering, and (iii) fading operators.
+A detailed analysis of the occurrence of operators with $\theta\approx0$ in the ADAPT-VQE ansatz for the linear \ce{H4} simulation reveals three underlying mechanisms: (i) poor or incorrect operator selection, (ii) operator reordering, and (iii) fading operators.
+A similar analysis for the water molecule can be found in the Supporting Information (Section S6).